 Build An Email Marketing List From Scratch For Email Outreach Campaign

-- Relevant and gated assets: This is particularly effective for B2B email campaigns.
-You can make assets like white papers, research reports, case studies, and more to prospects who provide an email address.
+- Relevant And Gated Assets: This is particularly effective for B2B email campaigns.
+You can make assets like white papers, research reports, case studies, and more for prospects who provide an email address.

-- Promotions for subscriptions: New subscribers can get discounts off the next purchase or free shipping.
+- Promotions For Subscriptions: New subscribers can get discounts on their next purchase or free shipping.
 You can choose any promotion to build a list and drive sales at the same time.

 The main reason for segmenting your email list is that it allows you to instantly send targeted emails based on demographics, interests or other characteristics.
 Depending on the nature of your business, there are multiple factors to consider when segmenting an email list.